seanxiesx/rubysg/README.md

 Alternatively, you can also raise feature requests, or bug reports on GitHub Issues.

 The initial design of ruby.sh was contributed by [Tinkerbox Studios](http://www.tinkerbox.com.sg/).
-Mockups are available at `_assets`.
+Mockups are available at `_design`.

 ## Setup of Development Environment